Methodology

 score = 100 - normalized

-Domain score (weighted average of its indicators):
+Domain score (weighted average):

 Total score: